OfficeDev/office-js-docs-pr/docs/publish/host-an-office-add-in-on-microsoft-azure.md

 3. In the XML manifest file, find and replace all instances of "~remoteAppUrl" with the root URL of the add-in web app on Azure.
 This is the URL that you copied earlier after you published the add-in web app to Azure (for example: https://YourDomain.azurewebsites.net).

 4. Choose **File** and then choose **Save All**.
-Close the add-in XML manifest file.

-5. Back in **Solution Explorer**, right-click the manifest folder and choose **Open Folder In File Explorer**.

-6. Copy the add-in XML manifest file (for example, WordWebAddIn.xml).
+Next, Copy the add-in XML manifest file (for example, WordWebAddIn.xml).

-7. Browse to the network file share that you created in [Step 1: Create a shared folder](../publish/host-an-office-add-in-on-microsoft-azure.md#step-1-create-a-shared-folder-to-host-your-add-in-xml-manifest-file) and paste the manifest file into the folder.
+5. Using the separate program **File Explorer**, browse to the network file share that you created in [Step 1: Create a shared folder](../publish/host-an-office-add-in-on-microsoft-azure.md#step-1-create-a-shared-folder-to-host-your-add-in-xml-manifest-file) and paste the manifest file into the folder.

 ## Step 7: Insert and run the add-in in the Office client application